ali-tarverdy/py-exercise/README.md

-Trying to write some of the exercises with python language!
+Trying to write some of the exercises with python language.